Are We Really Making Much Progress in Text Classification? A Comparative Review: Quantitative Comparison

-For the multi-label datasets, we report the sample-based F1 score in Table~\ref{tab:results_multi-label_classification}.
-We argue that the sample-based F1 represents real-world applications where each document needs to be annotated as well as possible, such as in subject indexing~\citep{DBLP:conf/kcap/GalkeMSBS17,DBLP:conf/jcdl/MaiGS18}.
-Since the literature on hierarchical multi-label classification frequently reports Micro- and Macro-F1 scores, we also directly compare the results in Table~\ref{tab:results_multi-label_classification-extra} on benchmark datasets Web of Science (WoS)~\citet{DBLP:conf/icmla/KowsariBHMGB17}, NYT, and RCV1-v2.
+For the multi-label datasets, we reported the sample-based F1 score in Table~\ref{tab:results_multi-label_classification}.
+We argue that the sample-based F1 represents real-world applications where each document needs to be annotated one document after the other such as in subject indexing by librarians~\cite{DBLP:conf/kcap/GalkeMSBS17,DBLP:conf/jcdl/MaiGS18}.
+Since the literature on hierarchical multi-label classification frequently reports Micro-F1 and Macro-F1 scores, we also report them in Table~\ref{tab:results_multi-label_classification-extra}.
+Here, we use common benchmark datasets for hierarchical text classification.
+These are Web of Science (WoS)~\cite{DBLP:conf/icmla/KowsariBHMGB17}, NYT, and RCV1-v2.

 We can again see that sequence-based models perform better than the hierarchy-based methods.
 The best method is HBGL, with between 2 and 3 points advantage in Micro-F1 and 1 to 2 points in Macro-F1 over the strongest graph-based competitor HGCLR.
 Interestingly, HBGL scores 3 to 5 points higher than a pure BERT model.
-The Micro-F1 results for BERT on the NYT and RCV1-V2 datasets are very similar for each of \citet{DBLP:conf/acl/WangWH0W22}, \citet{DBLP:conf/acl/ChenMLY20}, and own experiments, respectively.
-It is notable that for the Macro-F1 scores, our experiments show a drop of about 7 points compared to \citet{DBLP:conf/acl/WangWH0W22} and \citet{DBLP:conf/acl/ChenMLY20}.
-One difference in these experiments is that we use a learning rate of $\mathrm{lr}=5 \cdot 10^{-5} $, while \citet{DBLP:conf/acl/WangWH0W22} use $\mathrm{lr}=3 \cdot 10^{-5}$ and \citet{DBLP:conf/acl/ChenMLY20} apply BERT $\mathrm{lr}=2 \cdot 10^{-5}$.
-We will reflect on this sensitivity to the learning rate in the discussion.
+The Micro-F1 results for BERT on the NYT and RCV1-V2 datasets by Wang \etal~\cite{DBLP:conf/acl/WangWH0W22}, Chen \etal~\cite{DBLP:conf/acl/ChenMLY20}, and own experiments, are very similar.
+It is notable that for the Macro-F1 scores, our experiments show a drop of about 7 points compared to the literature such as~\cite{DBLP:conf/acl/WangWH0W22,DBLP:conf/acl/ChenMLY20}.
+One difference in these experiments is that we use a learning rate of $\mathrm{lr}=5 \cdot 10^{-5} $, while Wang \etal~\cite{DBLP:conf/acl/WangWH0W22} use $\mathrm{lr}=3 \cdot 10^{-5}$ and Chen \etal~\cite{DBLP:conf/acl/ChenMLY20} apply BERT $\mathrm{lr}=2 \cdot 10^{-5}$.